escaladesports/react-easy-carousel/README.md

-dotColor | The color of the dot controls | `"#666"` dotActiveColor | The color of the active dot button | `"#000"` dotSize | The dot size in pixels | `12`
+dotColor | The color of the dot controls | `"#666"` dotActiveColor | The color of the active dot button | `"#000"` dotSize | The dot size in pixels | `12` buttons | Pass in a function to create custom control buttons | n/a